 On the earn side, the Aventura credit card (Infinite not Gold) offers 1.5 points per dollar spent on gas, groceries and drug store spend, 2 points per dollar spent if you book your travel through CIBC Rewards Center and 1 point per dollar spent everywhere else.
 This means you’re getting between 1.27% to 1.9% on accelerator categories for each dollar spent on your credit card.
 In the end the Aventura card offers the similar value as the Aeroplan card for coach class flights, except it offers the flexibility of not having any black-out dates and you can choose the airline / flight of your choice.

 However, the most unique feature of the previous version of the Aventura credit card was that it gave users the ability to transfer points to Aeroplan 1:1.
 If you value that type of flexibility, we’ve found an even better alternative for you.
 The Amex Gold Rewards card is now the only credit card in Canada that allows you to redeem your points for any travel you charge to your credit card (including taxes & fees) or transfer those points to Aeroplan 1:1.
 You can book any airline, hotel or resort whether it be through a travel agency, tour operator, airline or website, and apply your points to your card as a statement credit anytime within 12 months of purchase, or you can transfer your points and book your travel through Aeroplan.
+With the CIBC Aventura program, you have to book your flights through CIBC.

 The Gold Rewards card also has a better earn rate on your credit card than the Aventura or Aeroplan cards themselves, offering 2 points per dollar spent on gas, groceries, drugstore and all travel spend, compared to Aventura which offers 1.5 points per dollar spent in accelerator categories.
 As a result you’re getting 33% more value from Amex Gold Rewards over the Aventura card per dollar spent, while getting the flexibility to transfer those points to Aeroplan 1:1 or to book any airline or hotel.
 Also the Gold rewards card offer a 25,000 point sign-up bonus, which is 10,000 points more than the Aventura card.
 Since each point is worth the same, that’s close to a $130 difference in value.